shubhamchandak94/HARC/README.md

 # HARC

 Compression tool for Fastq files.
 For paired end reads, both files should have same number of reads.
 Achieves near-optimal compression ratios and fast decompression.
-Supports upto 4.29 Billion fixed-length reads with lengths at most 256.
-The algorithm requires C++11 and g++ compiler and works on Linux. p7zip should already be installed ( on linux, run: sudo apt-get install p7zip-full).
+Supports upto 4.29 Billion reads with lengths at most 256.
+The algorithm requires C++11 and g++ compiler and works on Linux. p7zip should already be installed (on Linux, run: sudo apt-get install p7zip-full).

 ### Installation
 ```bash